user3141592/screen-generator/README.md

 #
 # # AUTHOR
 #
-# Any suggestions or remark can be sent to jean.yvan.tissot[at]gmail.com
+# Any suggestions, help or remark can be sent to jean.yvan.tissot[at]gmail.com
 #
 # # VERSION
 #
 # screenrc-generator v0.4
 #
+# FUTURE DEVELOPPEMENT
 #
-# # FUTURE DEVELOPPEMENT
-#
-# v0.5  Allow to set window commands
+# screenrc-generator v0.5       Allow to choose window commands
-# v0.6  Generate more complex screenrcs than grids
+# screenrc-generator v0.6       Generate more complex screenrcs (e.g 1+2x2)